Front-End Security Best Practices

 Web applications are often the face of a business, and any security breach can tarnish its reputation, leading to loss of trust and potential revenue.
 Moreover, with regulations like GDPR in place, businesses are also legally obligated to protect user data, making front-end security a crucial aspect of web development.

-Front-end development, while offering a plethora of opportunities for interactive and dynamic user experiences, also presents a myriad of potential vulnerabilities.
+Front-end development, while offering a plethora of opportunities for interactive and dynamic user experiences, also presents a myriad of potential weaknesses.
+Front-end vulnerabilities and threats refers to risks that exist on the client-side of web applications.
 Some of the most common threats include:

-• Cross-Site Scripting (XSS): This occurs when attackers inject malicious scripts into web pages viewed by users.
-These scripts can then access cookies, session tokens, or other sensitive information from the user’s browser.
+Cross-site scripting (XSS) occurs when attackers inject malicious scripts into web pages viewed by other users.
+These scripts can be introduced through input fields, URL parameters, or user-generated content.
+Once injected, they can access cookies, steal session tokens, manipulate page content, or even redirect users to malicious websites.
+This allows attackers to exploit sensitive information stored in the user’s browser.

-• Insecure Data Storage: Storing sensitive information in places like local storage or cookies without proper encryption can lead to data breaches.
+Storing sensitive information in places like local storage or cookies without proper encryption can lead to data breaches.
+This makes it easier for attackers to access and exploit the data, leading to potential data breaches.
+Once compromised, attackers can use this information for unauthorized access or identity theft.

 Understanding these threats is the first step towards implementing effective security measures and ensuring the safety of both the application and its users.